Vantiv/cnp-chargeback-sdk-dotNet/README.md

 Setup
 -----

 1.)
-To install it, copy ChargebackForDotNet.dll into your Visual Studio references.
+To install it, copy ChargebackSdkForNet.dll into your Visual Studio references.

 2.)
 You can configure it statically by adding the following section to your project's App.config
 ```